li9com/learn-openshift/lab13-deployment-configs/README.md

 database-1-pk5l6   0/1       Terminating   0         14m
 ```

-oc just see the status of pods at a moment of time
+or just see the status of pods at a moment of time
 ```
 $ oc get pod
 NAME               READY     STATUS    RESTARTS   AGE